15 min read

 Lightbulb icon

-Tip: If you can't connect to Quip
+If you can't connect to Quip

 If you see an error about Personal Access Tokens, it likely means this setting isn’t enabled in your Quip admin console.
 Contact your Quip admin to enable Personal Access Tokens before continuing.
 If you receive a message like “Your credentials to Quip have expired or are invalid,” try generating a new token.
-If the problem continues after tokens are enabled, contact Coda support for additional help.
+If the problem continues after tokens are enabled, contact Superhuman Docs support for additional help.

 3. Choose your import method